michaelshep52/markdownproject/README.md

 HTML, JAVASCRIPT, Bootstrap, and React

 ## Features
-* Converts Markdown to HTML
+* The app contains a editor and a previewer.
+Type in Markdown syntax into the editor and sees formatted output next to it in the previewer.